medblocks/medblocks-blog/_posts/2021-01-26-introducing-medblocks-ui.md

 Click save to persist the customizations.

 ### 3. Conditional rendering
 Now, we want to make the pulse rate show up only if the pulse is present.
 This can be done using a plain javascript function.
-First select the Presence dropdown to Present.
+First, select the Presence dropdown to Present.
 Next, click on view source on the top of the right column - this will show you the current state of the form.
 It will show something like so:

 ```json
 {